Kalikoze/be_resources/module4/graduation.md

+---
+title: Graduation Requirements
+layout: page
+---

 ## Graduation Requirements

 It's important to read this document with students during the module kickoff and on day 1; it's common that students struggle to meet requirements and sometimes end up not graduating or graduating on time.

 In order to graduate from Module 4, students must successfully complete **each** of the following: